theCat69/fefou-solidity-crypto-notes/ethersversions.md

 # Ethers version

-Using hardhat you could encounter different version of the ether package.
+Using hardhat you could encounter different version of the ethers package : [I don't know what it is](https://docs.ethers.org/v6/).

+> **Notes**
+> Ethers is already installed if you use hardat so no use of reinstalling it in your project.

-Currently we are on ether v6 but you could find tutorials and examples on internet regarding ether v4 or v5.
+Currently we are on ethers v6 but you could find tutorials and examples on internet regarding ether v4 or v5.
-Be sure to use the correct syntax for the version of ether you are using.
+Be sure to use the correct syntax for the version of ethers you are using.
 I only encountered issues with hardhat test at that point (using the BigNumber class that change to BigInt and simplify things).

 ## How to know which ethers version i am running